 We think Mike is extremely smart, well educated, experienced in the fields of analysis and investment and perfectly suits our clients.
 Mostly importantly, he is a very nice person who should suit our family office ethos very, very well.
 He is also the perfect age (46) to take our business forward and to provide great advice for us all in our old age!
 We can’t wait to introduce him to our clients.
 He will join us in the next few months as soon as the notice period with Citibank is completed.

-RCI BCI World Wide Flex closed March at 96.39, down 3.6% for the month.
-The fund was down 3.6% for the month, caused by the drop in the foreign markets.
-The investments are mainly in foreign companies with very high ROCE (return on capital employed) which has normally resulted in fantastic returns with low risk investments.
-The S&P 500 was down by 2.7%, so a similar performance was achieved.
+RCI BCI World Wide Flex closed May at 104.46c, up 1.4% for the month.
+In contrast, the JSE Top 40 fell by 3.2% during May.
+The investments in the fund are mainly in foreign companies with very high ROCE (return on capital employed) which has normally resulted in fantastic returns with low risk investments.
+The performance in dollars remains good (which is what we focus on) so the weaker rand has resulted in good growth when measured in rands.

 The primary areas for investment were equities, bonds and cash in the South African markets.
 Our focus was to invest in shares listed on the Johannesburg Stock Exchange unless clients had a need for income.
 Equities have been the only asset class to outperform inflation on a long-term basis.